asahu05/FileInfoSystem/README.md

 Build war files:

-compile and run unit tests with mvn clean install
+compile and run unit tests:  mvn clean install

 ./FileInfoSystem/target/file-info-system-0.0.1-SNAPSHOT.war

-Run coverage
+Run coverage :
 mvn clean verify -Pcoverage -Dspring.profiles.active=local

 Then run mvn jacoco:report, the generated report is under target/site/jacoco/index.html

+# Generate javadoc
+we run the command to generate our Javadocs to a directory in target\site:

+mvn javadoc:javadoc

-# To run the project
+# Run the Application
 execute fileinfosystem.sh or fileinfosystem.bat

 Apis can be hit by specifying http://localhost:8080/{apiName} in the browser after the server is up and running e.g.